openebs-archive/openebs-docs/docs/installation.md

 - Choose a set of nodes for OpenEBS control plane pods
 - Choose a set of nodes for OpenEBS storage pool
-- You can customise the disk filters that need to be excluded from being used
+- You can customize the disk filters that need to be excluded from being used
 - (Optional) Configure Environmental Variable in OpenEBS operator YAML